tan-nate/tan-nate.github.io/_posts/2020-02-23-final_project.markdown

 ---
 layout: post
 title:      "Final project"
-date:       2020-02-24 00:44:14 +0000
+date:       2020-02-23 19:44:15 -0500
 permalink:  final_project
 ---

 I'm finally done with my final class project.
+The repo can be found at  [https://github.com/tan-nate/fuddll](http://).
 It was a super informative process to build a React/Rails application.
 Here are some resources that were really helpful with making a game that makes use of Rails Action Cable.

 https://medium.com/@dakota.lillie/using-action-cable-with-react-c37df065f296

 This was a great article with a good overview.
 The only problem with it is that the ActionCable Provider package is not the best.
 I found that I got better results with simply importing the official ActionCable package.
 Then I integrated it into my app as such:

 ```